 Dementia describes different brain disorders that trigger a loss of brain function.
 These conditions are all usually progressive and eventually severe.

-Alzheimer's disease is the most common type of dementia, affecting 62 per cent of those diagnosed.
+Alzheimer's disease is the most common type of dementia, affecting between 50 and 75 per cent of those diagnosed.

-Other types of dementia include; vascular dementia affecting 17 per cent of those diagnosed, frontotemporal dementia affecting 2 per cent and dementia with Lewy bodies between 10 and 15 per cent.
+Other types of dementia include; vascular dementia affecting up to 20 per cent of those diagnosed, frontotemporal dementia affecting 2 per cent and dementia with Lewy bodies between 10 and 15 per cent.

 Symptoms of dementia include memory loss, confusion and problems with speech and understanding.
 Dementia is a terminal condition.

 Who is affected?

 There are currently around 850,000 people with dementia in the UK.
 This is projected to rise to 1.6 million by 2040.

 209,600 will develop dementia this year, that’s one every three minutes.